alokm/diskmapper/README.md

 # DiskMapper

-A fast macOS disk usage visualizer — a modern clone of [Disk Inventory X](http://www.derlien.com).
+A fast macOS disk usage visualizer — a modern fast, stable, Swift-native interpretation, inspired by the amazing but old and unstable [Disk Inventory X](http://www.derlien.com).
 Scans your drive using `getattrlistbulk(2)` and renders an interactive squarified treemap with SwiftUI.

 ![DiskMapper screenshot](https://github.com/alokm/diskmapper/raw/main/screenshot.png)